Master's in Health Services Administration (MHA)

 On-site, online and blended format options

-The Master of Health Services Administration program is offered on- site at NLU's Tampa, Florida center as well as online.
+The Master of Health Services Administration program is offered at our Illinois campuses, on-site at NLU's Tampa, Florida center, and online.
 Florida residents who choose the online format will join a diverse community of learners from Chicago and across the nation.

 The Master of Health Services Administration curriculum appears below.
 It includes 13 courses totaling 37 semester hours of credit and can be completed in about 22 months.
 The College of Management and Business will review graduate hours completed at accredited institutions and may transfer up to 9 hours maximum toward the Master of Health Services Administration.